Prevent Healthcare Data Breaches: A 12-Step Guide

 David Bianco’s Pyramid of Pain prioritizes IOC types by how much they hurt attackers when blocked.

 At the base: hash values (trivial to change) and IP addresses/domains (attackers maintain large infrastructure pools).
-These provide minimal adversary friction.
+Blocking these barely slows attackers down.

 In the middle: network and host artifacts like user agents, file paths, and registry keys.
 Changing these requires attackers to modify tools, not just swap servers.